Skip to main content

 To create a new A/B test:

-2. Click the Create A/B test button.
+2. Click Create A/B test at the top right.

 3. In the Create the A/B test window, enter a Test name.
 This is required and should help you easily identify the test later.
 Choose something descriptive and meaningful so it's clear what the test is about when you review the results.

 4. Fill in the Test goal to keep track of what you're trying to achieve.
-It could be increasing subscriptions, improving engagement, reducing churn, or anything else you're focusing on.
+This could be increasing subscriptions, improving engagement, reducing churn, or anything else you're focusing on.
 A clear goal helps you stay on track and measure success.

-5. Now it’s time to set up the test content using the Variants table.
+6. Set up the test content using the Variants table.
 Variants go in rows, placements go in columns, and paywalls are added where they intersect.
 By default, there are 2 variants and 1 placement, but you can add more of each.
-Once you add a second placement, the test becomes a cross-placement A/B test.

 Key: